sunnyanand17/Write-a-data-science-blog-post/README.md

 ## File Description

 You will need to download Stackoverflow’s 2017 Annual Developer Survey and put in specific folders.
 You can download the data and schema from this [link](https://www.kaggle.com/stackoverflow/so-survey-2017)
+StackOverflow-dataset.ipynb - The notebook which contains all the analysis.

+## Results

+The results are shared [here](https://capricioussunny.medium.com/analyzing-kaggle-dataset-stack-overflow-developer-survey-for-indian-programmers-d8465777359a)

+## Licensing, Authors, and Acknowledgements
+Sunny Anand is the author of this analysis.
+The credit for data goes to both Kaggle and StackOverflow.